You will need

-- The person leading the activity should make sure everyone knows that they don’t need to have their own pet.
+- Make sure everyone knows that they don’t need to have their own pet.
 They should use the 'Options if you don’t have a pet' below to explain what else people could do.

 - Everyone should get into small groups, and think about what they may like to do to earn their badge.

-- Everyone should gather back together, and the person leading the activity should ask some people what they think they may do and who they’ll need to ask for help.
+- Gather everyone back together, and ask some people what they think they may do and who they’ll need to ask for help.

-- The person leading the activity should give everyone a letter to take home, so parents and carers understand what people need to do, and what their options are.
+- Give everyone a letter to take home, so parents and carers understand what people need to do, and what their options are.

 A few weeks after everyone started caring for an animal, it’s time to catch up.